Welcome to the

-Still staying within the theme of 'family', in 1983 two cousins of mine, Graham and Nick Martin who both played guitar, joined together with me on the drums to form a band.
+Still staying within the theme of family, in the summer of 1983 two cousins of mine, Graham and Nick Martin, who both played guitar, joined together with me on the drums to form a band.

-Not all of our music was unoriginal however.
+Not all our music was unoriginal, however.
 Another Man was the first attempt by myself to write a song for the band.
 The lyrics were co-written with the singer, Steve.

-After two years together, the members of that first band went our separate ways but Nick and I ended up being invited to join a newly formed covers band, so for six months I played drums with Tryx.
-Led by experienced guitarist & singer Mick, and including the excellent John Oswin on rhythm guitar with Nick switching to bass, the band underwent many changes in the following years and ended up as a duo - Mick being joined by his girlfriend Marie on vocals.
-They're still performing, and the link above will take you to their website.
+After two years together, the members of that first band went our separate ways, but Nick and I ended up being invited to join a newly formed covers band in the autumn of 1985, so for six months I played drums with Tryx, led by experienced guitarist & singer Mick, and including the excellent John Oswin on rhythm guitar with Nick switching to bass.
+After leaving them in April 1986 the band underwent many changes, ending up as a duo - Mick being joined by his girlfriend Marie on vocals.

-Since giving up band life, I contented myself in the 1990's with composing music at home using the excellent 'Cubase' programme on the PC.
+After giving up band life, I contented myself in the 1990s with composing music at home using the excellent Cubase programme on the PC.

 Here are some short excerpts of instrumental pieces (I can't sing!) that I put together many years ago....

-It was my enjoyment of trying to write music that eventually led me to "getting into" computers.
-To the many people who knew that I had tinkered around with electronics since school days, it seemed rather surprising that I had always shunned anything that resembled a computer.
+It was my enjoyment of trying to write music that eventually led me, inadvertently, to "getting into" computers.
+To the many people who knew that I'd tinkered around with electronics since school days, it must've seemed rather surprising that I'd always shunned anything resembling a computer.
 I couldn't explain it myself but I showed no interest whatsoever in owning a PC, almost to the point of actually being frightened to use one!

-However, after struggling to record music by layering or 'bouncing' tracks, first of all using two stereo cassette decks (see my old 1981 hi-fi on the left!) and later with a Yamaha four-track recorder, (bottom right-hand-side in the photo below) it was suggested to me that I ought to try an Atari computer and some software called "Cubase".
+However, after struggling to record music by layering or 'bouncing' tracks, first of all using two stereo cassette decks (see my old 1981 hi-fi on the left!) and later with a Yamaha 4-track recorder (bottom right-hand-side in the photo below), it was suggested to me that I ought to try an Atari computer and some software called "Cubase".
 "What?"
 I said....
-"Use a computer.......? me.....?"
-Well, it might be a slight exaggeration to say that it changed my life, but it certainly had a profound affect on what I have done in my spare time ever since.
+"Use a computer....?
+Me....?"
+Well, it might be a slight exaggeration to say that it changed my life, but it certainly had a profound affect on what I've done in my spare time ever since.

-Going back to the early recording processes, there are several disadvantages to using cassette based recorders.
+Going back to the early recording processes, there were several disadvantages to using cassette based recorders.
 One obvious problem is noise.
-By the time you have copied the first recording of (for example) the drum track to the second tape track whilst overdubbing a guitar piece, and then repeated that a third and fourth time etc. adding other parts, the noise that was just slight 'background noise' becomes somewhat intrusive and the first tracks that were recorded start to disappear under the hiss.
+By the time you've copied the first recording of (for example) the drum track to the second tape track, while overdubbing a guitar piece, and then repeated that a third and fourth time, etc., adding other parts, the noise that was just slight 'background noise' becomes somewhat intrusive and the first tracks that were recorded start to disappear under the hiss.

 Another problem is that, unless you are a polished player, it is difficult to play a recording from start to finish in one take.
 This has severe limitations for me, as I can barely go a few bars between mistakes!
-For these reasons, using the computer for recording was an absolute god-send.
-When recording using a MIDI sequencer, not only can you record just short chunks at a time and then join them together, you can also go back into the programme after a "take" and correct any wrong notes that were made without having to play the same part a hundred times, hoping that just once you will get the whole piece right!
-Despite this, I did occasionally achieve a complete analogue recording by overdubbing a few single 'takes' together into a piece of music.
-Apart from pre-programming the drum machine, the following instrumental consists of live playing of bass and lead/rhythm guitars with the DX-21 synthesizer acting as an organ.
-This excerpt of Rhythm and Blue-ish was made using the set-up described below....
+For these reasons, using the computer for recording was an absolute blessing.
+When recording using a MIDI sequencer, not only can you record just short chunks at a time and then join them together, but you can also go back into the programme after a "take" and correct any wrong notes that you made, without having to play the same part all the way through a hundred times, hoping that just once you get the whole piece right!
+Despite this, I did occasionally achieve a complete analogue recording by overdubbing a few single "takes" together into a piece of music.
+Apart from pre-programming the drum machine, the following instrumental consists of live playing of bass, lead & rhythm guitars, with the DX-21 synthesizer acting as an organ.
+This piece, Rhythm and Blue-ish was made using the set-up described below....

-The Drum machine on the left of the photo is an Alesis HR-16 which was top notch then with its CD quality sampled drum sounds and touch sensitivity.
+The drum machine on the left of the photo is an Alesis HR-16 which was top notch then with its CD quality sampled drum sounds and touch sensitivity.
 It could be programmed with a drum sequence or played in "real-time" and overdubbed until you sounded like Buddy Rich.
-(Who....?
-I hear you asking!!)
+(Who?
+I hear you asking!)
 Sitting on top of the 4-track cassette deck is the old Yamaha REX-50 sound effects box.
 It provided reverb, chorus, distortion and echo to add a little sparkle to an otherwise dull recording.
 The 6-track stereo mixer in the middle is also Yamaha and pulls all the noises together.
-I still use this mixer.

-The bass guitar above was only a cheap Fender copy and the six-string has been replaced.
-It served me well for nineteen years and is a classic Shergold Custom Masquerader made in the 1970's.
+The bass guitar in the photo was only a cheap Fender copy and the six-string was eventually replaced.
+It served me well for nineteen years and is a Shergold Custom Masquerader (hand-crafted in London in the late 1970s).
+That guitar began life a nice burgundy colour, but had been rather battered, so it wasn't long before I stripped all the lacquer and paint off and left it natural.
+I also chiselled out beneath the scratch-plate and built into it a fuzz circuit.
 It has a very versatile switch arrangement and the twin humbuckers can be set in fifteen different configurations.
-In my opinion, the only upwards step from the Shergold was to get a Les Paul.
-I couldn't afford the mortgage on a genuine Gibson model but by all accounts, the early Tokai copies were made to such exacting standards, that virtuoso's such as Robert Fripp (of King Crimson) were unable to tell them apart from a genuine Gibson whilst playing.
-Thus, it is was black 1985 Tokai Les Paul that I bought next to replace the Shergold, backed ably by an 80 Watt Valvestate Marshall combo, which sounds great when overdriven for that natural sounding valve distortion!
+When it came to replacing it, my opinion at the time was that the only upwards step from the Shergold was to get a Les Paul, a guitar I'd always loved the look of.
+I couldn't afford the mortgage on a genuine Gibson model, but by all accounts the early Tokai copies were made to such exacting standards that virtuosos such as Robert Fripp (King Crimson) were reportedly unable to tell them apart from a genuine Gibson.
+Thus, it is was a black Japanese made Tokai Love Rock (their Les Paul equivalent model) that I bought next, backed ably by an 80 Watt Valvestate Marshall combo, which sounds great when overdriven for a natural sounding valve distortion.

-The problem I had with the Tokai, however, is that it had a relatively wide neck, rather like a classical guitar - and I have relatively small hands.
-Therefore it wasn't physically a match made in heaven for me - despite it's lovely growling tones!
-It was soon to be replaced by a cheap but well made Fender 'Squier' Strat.
+The problem I had with my particular Tokai, however, was that it had a relatively wide neck, more like a classical guitar - and I have relatively small hands.
+Therefore it wasn't physically a match made in heaven for me, despite it's lovely growling tones.
+It was soon to be replaced by a well made Korean Fender 'Squier' Strat.
 Not a normal one with three single pickups, however.
 No, I couldn't put up with such a thin sound after the Les Paul noise.
-I ended up on eBay finding a 'Double Fat Strat', adorned with a pair of twin humbuckers like the Les Paul and Shergold before it!
-And it does sound fat too.... not as "rough" as the Tokai, but a shinier and more biting sound, and quite nice in its own way.
+I ended up on eBay finding a 'Double Fat Strat', adorned with a pair of twin humbuckers like the Les Paul and Shergold before it.
+And it did sound fat too.
+Not quite the same growl as the Tokai, but a shinier, more biting, sound - very quite nice in its own way.

-The Premier drum-kit pictured here is long gone, (it provided the deposit on my old Ford Orion in 1988) but certainly not forgotten (at least, not by the neighbours!!).
-With two bass drums and eight tom-toms wearing Remo Fibreskins, it was capable of a very big sound, even without amplification.
+The Premier drum-kit pictured here is long gone, (it provided the deposit on my old Ford Orion in 1988) but certainly not forgotten (at least, not by the neighbours!).
+With two bass drums and eight tom-toms, it was capable of a very big sound, even without amplification.

 The latter instruments conclude the analogue elements to the line-up.
 Despite having these, my natural laziness meant that all the instrumental pieces in the section above (with the exception of "Rhythm and Blue-ish") were only recorded using MIDI voices in the PC's sound card.
 It was more than just a normal sound card though.
-It was a Yamaha SW1000XG containing over 1,200 'voices' and a 6-bus digital sound processor which means that it can apply up to six simultaneous sound effects.
-It really is a self contained recording studio and can also apply these effects to "live" instruments or vocals.
-My PC no longer has that sound card....
+It was a Yamaha SW1000XG containing over 1,200 'voices' with a 6-bus digital sound processor which could apply up to six simultaneous sound effects to its internal sounds or to "live" instruments & vocals.
+It really was a self contained recording studio, but due to lack of support by more recent computer operating systems I can no longer use that sound card....
 I miss it!